 Fluoxetine (Prozac) selectively inhibits the reuptake of serotonin.
 The reuptake inhibition increases the available amount of serotonin, which is a monoamine neurotransmitter.
 Depression stems from a deficiency of this neurotransmitter (serotonin).

-SSRI’s are primarily indicated for depression, which is believed to be a deficiency of freely available serotonin in the brain.
+SSRI’s are primarily indicated for depression, which is believed to be caused by a deficiency of freely available serotonin in the brain.
 Fluoxetine is also indicated for use in Obsessive Compulsive Disorder, Panic Disorder and Premenstrual Dysphoric Disorder.
 Many other SSRI’s are also indicated for additional uses in Generalized Anxiety Disorder, Post Traumatic Stress Disorder and Social Phobias.